psarando/shire-reckoning/Lunar_Readalong.md

 This is **not recommended for first-time readers**, and needless to say **this page will contain book spoilers**.

-Even though I found it interesting to re-read the story in chronological order with this "Lunar Readalong", those who have already read *The Lord of the Rings* before might not want to read to such a sparse schedule, or rearranged from its original order the way Tolkien meant it to be read.
+Even though I found it interesting to re-read the story in chronological order, while observing the real-world moon along with the descriptions of it in the story, those who have already read *The Lord of the Rings* before might not want to read to such a sparse schedule, or rearranged from its original, "overlapping" order the way Tolkien meant it to be read.

 At the beginning of the *Reader's Companion* Book Three, Chapter 1, Hammond and Scull quote Richard C. West, who,